 Preparing for summer?
 Dreading the heat and not sure how to beat it and wondering what to wear?
 For once I’ve planned my closet quite ahead of time, and I have it all sorted.
 If you have not guessed already?
 Palazzo is your rescue ranger, like no other.
 They are stylish, flouncy, chic and supremely comfortable.
 But, firstly did you know that these were a hit from their inception in the 1960s?
 Yes, this retro trend that has made a comeback is not really a new age revolution.
 It was first sported by the famous designer Coco Chanel in a beach back in the day.
 She has been a pioneer and a pivot to the fashion industry.
 Chanel – You should know that we are all indebted to you!
 That was good to know information, wasn’t it?
-Moving on, the number of forms that palazzos have taken ever since needs a pat on the designers’ backs.
+Moving on, the number of types of palazzo to emerge ever since needs a pat on the designers’ backs.
 Maybe this is what smart dressing is all about?
 One piece of fashion clothing that is addictive and you can never get enough of.

-Types Of Palazzos
+8 Types Of Palazzo Pants:

 1. Straight Cut